 While there’s an underground movement of converting your old gas mower to an electric one, expect to drill new mounting holes in your current chassis.

 If you buy a new electric engine that exactly matches your old one you’ll be OK.
 Otherwise check the specs and mounting bolt spacing on any potential new engine to make sure it matches the old.

 Steps To Change a Gas-Powered Push Lawn Mower Engine

 Swapping out the engine on a push lawn mower (gas-powered) is pretty easy.
 Expect it to take about half a day.
 Yes, you can do it in “15 minutes” like in the video below.

 But that doesn’t include the time to drive out and get the engine, learn how to do all the steps below when you’ve never done them, and go out for extra trips for more parts or tools.

-Even in the demo video they end up pausing it to find nuts that fit the new mounting bolts as the used a non-standard thread.
+Even in the demo video, they end up pausing it to find nuts that fit the new mounting bolts as they used a non-standard thread.